Step by Step

 2. The closing itself convenes at the office of an escrow agent, closing agent, or title company.
 The seller generally signs their closing documents first.

-3. The buyer then signs all closing documents, including the hud-1 (see a sample HUD-1 here), and the final loan documents.
+3. The buyer then signs all closing documents, including the Closing Disclosure, and the final loan documents.

 4. The buyer pays the remaining funds for their downpayment and closing costs to either the escrow agent, closing agent, or representative of the title company (via cashier's check).